Title 1 Documentation

 Establishing partnerships with community-based programs to assist with supporting students and parents with receiving services needed to meet educational goals.

 The parents, students, and staff of Benjamin Franklin High School partnered together to develop this school-parent compact for achievement.
 Parents are encouraged to attend annual revision meetings held in the Spring each year to review the compact and make suggestions based on student needs and school improvement goals.
+This year that meeting was held on May 7, 2020.
 Parents are also encouraged to participate in the School Family Engagement survey that is also used as a tool to collect parent feedback regarding the current Title I programs, policies and family engagement.

 To understand how working together can benefit your child, it is first important to understand the district’s and school’s goals for student academic achievement.